Leyla Zana: Political career

-This is a conspiracy.
-What I am defending is perfectly clear.
-I don’t accept any of these accusations.
-And, if they were true I’d assume responsibility for them, even if it cost me my life.
-I have defended democracy, human rights, and brotherhood between peoples.
-And I’ll keep doing so for as long as I live.

 In 1998 her sentence was extended because of a letter she had written that was published in a Kurdish newspaper, which allegedly expressed banned pro-separatist views.
 While in prison she published a book titled Writings from Prison.

 In 2001 the European Court of Human Rights ruled against Turkey after a review of her trial; although Turkey did not recognize the result, in 2003 a new harmonization law permitted retrials based on ECHR decisions.
 In April 2004, in a trial which the defendants frequently boycotted, their convictions and sentences were reaffirmed.
 On the 9 June 2004, after a prosecutor requested quashing the prior verdict on a technicality, the High Court of Appeals ordered Zana and the other defendants be released.